This article will help you:

 Create a new flag

-To create a new feature flag, first ensure you’ve created an environment and installed the SDK.
+To create a new feature flag, first ensure you’ve created a deployment and installed the SDK.
 Then follow these steps:

 - From the main Experiment page, either click + New and select Rollout from the drop-down menu, or navigate to the Flags page from the left-hand sidebar and click + Create Rollout.